 We have incurred operating losses since our inception and anticipate that we will continue to incur operating losses in the near-term.
-The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2015 expresses substantial doubt about our ability to continue as a going concern.
+The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern.
 We will need additional funding to continue operations, which may not be available to us on favorable terms or at all.

 We are an early-stage company with a history of incurring net losses.
-We have incurred net losses since our inception, including net losses of \$26.6 million, \$25.6 million, and \$21.8 million for the years ended December 31, 2015, 2014, and 2013, respectively, and \$12.9 million for the nine months ended September 30, 2016.
-As of September 30, 2016, our accumulated deficit was \$166.1 million.
+We have incurred net losses since our inception, including net losses of \$15.8 million and \$26.6 million for the years ended December 31, 2016 and 2015, respectively.
+As of December 31, 2016, our accumulated deficit was \$169.0 million.

-The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2015 expresses substantial doubt about our ability to continue as a going concern.
+The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern.
 Prior to August 2016, we did not have any products approved for commercialization, generated only limited revenue from our clinical studies and had significant operating losses as we incurred costs associated with the conduct of clinical studies and our research and development programs for our C-Pulse System.
 We became a revenue generating company only a few months ago after acquiring the Aquadex Business in August 2016.
 We expect to incur additional losses in the near-term as we grow the Aquadex Business, including investments in expanding our sales and marketing capabilities, purchasing inventory, manufacturing components, and complying with the requirements related to being a U.S. public company listed on NASDAQ.
 To become and remain profitable, we must succeed in expanding the adoption and market acceptance of the Aquadex FlexFlow.
 This will require us to succeed in a range of challenging activities, including training personnel at hospitals and effectively and efficiently manufacturing, marketing and distributing the Aquadex FlexFlow and related components.
 There can be no assurance that we will succeed in these activities, and we may never generate revenues sufficient to achieve profitability.
-If we do achieve profitability, we may not be able to sustain it.

-We expect to require additional funding to grow our Aquadex Business, which may not be available on terms favorable to us, or at all.
-In addition, the risk that we may not be able to continue as a going concern may make it more difficult to obtain necessary additional funding on terms favorable to us, or at all.
+If we do achieve profitability, we may not be able to sustain it more difficult to obtain necessary additional funding on terms favorable to us, or at all.
 We expect to seek additional financing during 2017.
 If we raise additional funding through the issuance of equity securities, our stockholders may suffer dilution and our ability to use our net operating losses to offset future income may be limited.
 If we raise additional funding through debt financing, we may be required to accept terms that restrict our ability to incur additional indebtedness, require us to use our cash to make payments under such indebtedness, force us to maintain specified liquidity or other ratios or restrict our ability to pay dividends or make acquisitions.
 If we are unable to secure additional funding, our development programs and our commercialization efforts would be delayed, reduced or eliminated, our relationships with our suppliers and manufacturers may be harmed, and we may not be able to continue our operations.